 There are millions of Facebook Groups out there.
 So you need yours to be unique enough to differentiate yourself from the crowd.
 If you are in a very specific area, for example, a community group for your city or county might be a good idea, this will bring in people from all over your area, including businesses who are looking to promote their own businesses.
-And once they are in the group it gives you a direct line of communication to business owners in the group.
+And once they are in the group it gives you a direct line of communication with business owners in the group.

 2. Narrow your focus.

 Look at your target demographics and use those to create a space for them.
-If you sell face masques, or silk blouses, a group targeted at women might be a good idea.
+If you sell face masques or silk blouses, a group targeted at women might be a good idea.
 The key is to figure out who you are wanting to engage with and create a space for them, not for you.

 PRO TIP: The worst thing you can do in a group is to create one that is based around your business where you just talk about your business (that’s what your Facebook Page is for).
-I can see it’s tempting to make a web design Oxford group to promote what we do here at Rare Form, but that is short sighted and not super imaginative.
+I can see it’s tempting to make a web design Oxford group to promote what we do here at Rare Form, but that is short-sighted and not super imaginative.
 This is not engaging, and you will have zero members.
-People want a place to talk about ideas, vent, ask for help.
+People want a place to talk about ideas, vent, and ask for help.
 Create a space where people want to go and engage.

 Now you have your name and function, you need to make your page pretty.
 Create a brand and make sure it looks good on your profile and cover photos.
 If it doesn’t look good, no one will join.